Commercial Leasing & Property Management

 Why should you have your offer to lease reviewed by a lawyer?

 When leasing a property for your business, you may deal with a commercial realtor who represents a variety of properties, or directly with the owner or property manager.
 In these cases, you would benefit from having a lawyer review any offer to lease agreement or lease agreement prior to signing.
 The lease agreement will normally include such terms as the length of the lease, rental payments and common area charges.
 The lease also discloses the items that are the financial responsibility of the tenant and those that are to be paid by the landlord.
 Maintenance such as janitorial, landscaping, and snow removal are often in addition to the base rent.
+Other reasons why you may wish to have a lawyer review your offer to lease may include:

 What is a gross lease?